henryjameslau/henryjameslau.github.io/_drafts/2018-01-03-My-first-4-months-at-the-ONS.md

 There's lots to celebrate too.
 I've published pieces I'm proud of in collaboration with other team members.
 I've started  being a manager and trying to be a good one.
 But still much more to learn and more to celebrate.

+learning is best done in communities

+- learning on my own
+  - learnt more with other people
+  - conversations